Code-Institute-Submissions/gfpkelly1986-Punters-Pal_JanResub/README.md

   ### Acceptance Criteria
    - All-auth is implemented correctly.

-   - Users can login successfully with an email address.
+   - Users can login successfully with allauth.

   ### Tasks
    - Implement all-auth for user sign in.